unswexplains/unswexplains.github.io/ab397239d02f/content.md

 # Rainfall in Australia's capital cities

-According to the Australian Bureau of Meteorology, the mean monthly rainfall (in millimetres) in Australia's capital cities between 1859 and 2020 is as follows:
+According to the Australian Bureau of Meteorology, the mean monthly rainfalls in Australia's capital cities between 1859 and 2020 are as follows (in millimetres):
 ```
 City     Month Mean
 -------- ----- ----